Do you have a manuscript that needs another pair of eyes?

 — Author after submitting the final draft of her first book

 I bring a lot of varied experience to my editing.
 For 16 years I was a professor at Albion College, where I taught writing-intensive courses in anthropology, women's and gender studies, environmental studies, and international studies.
 I published a monograph, an edited volume, and papers in books and journals.
-After leaving my academic position, I took a course in manuscript editing at the University of Chicago's Graham School.
+When I decided to leave my academic position, I took a course in manuscript editing at the University of Chicago's Graham School.
 I discovered I love editing: I love working with authors and texts and helping an author make a text as good as it can be.
 You can download my c.v. here.

 What are you working on?
 How can I help?

-Sometimes I am booked for a few weeks at a time, but even then I can have unexpected openings.
-I've been working with some authors for a long time and will always try to fit short things in if I can.
+Sometimes I am booked for weeks or months at a time, but even then I can have unexpected openings.
+I've been working with some authors for years and will always try to fit short things in if I can.
 I can help with many different aspects and stages of scholarly writing (but I don't do indexing).

-Revising the draft of my monograph as an assistant professor at a student-centered college was one of the hardest things I've ever done.
-I wish I could have hired me!
+Revising the draft of my monograph for Duke University Press as an assistant professor at a student-centered college was one of the hardest things I've ever done.
+I wish I had hired someone like me!
 It's more common now for authors to hire editors.
-Many dissertation supervisors encourage their students to do so (get their permission first, but most are delighted).
-Faculty members often have access to funds that can be used for editing and they can often itemize out-of-pocket expenses.
+Faculty members often have access to funds that can be used for editing and they can itemize out-of-pocket expenses.

 Why hire an editor?

 Maybe . . .

 - You know your manuscript isn't ready for publication, but you're not sure what it needs to get to that point.